 Words like boring, exciting, interesting, amazing, disappointing, etc. describe the reason a person has a certain feeling about something.
-Things and sometimes people are ING!
+Things (and sometimes people) are ING!

-- I think jazz is interesting.
+- I think Jazz is very interesting.

-- Winning the lottery is so exciting!
+- Winning the lottery is very exciting!

 If you know anyone who has trouble with this English language point, why not help them out!
 Just share this lesson with them.
 Thanks for studying today!